mv-2112/canonical-openstack-docs/tutorial/on-board-your-users.rst

 You can now:

-* Move to the next tutorial in this series - "Explore full potential of OpenStack",
+* Move to the next tutorial in this series - :doc:`"Explore full potential of OpenStack"</tutorial/explore-full-potential-of-openstack>`,
-* Explore How-to Guides for instructions on setting up a production-grade environment.
+* Explore :doc:`How-to Guides</how-to/index>` for instructions on setting up a production-grade environment.

-..
-TODO: Add a link to the tutorial IV
-..
-TODO: Add a link to the How-to guides section